 The Directors and other employees may be eligible for bonuses based on the performance of not only themselves but also the Company.
-The Board and the Remuneration Committee, when assessing this performance will take into account the Key Performance Indicators outlined on page 11 as well as the performance of the Company's share price.
+The Board and the Remuneration Committee, when assessing this performance will take into account the Key Performance Indicators outlined on page 12 as well as the performance of the Company's share price.

-The following service agreements and letters of appointment have been entered into by the Company with the Directors and COO:
+The following service agreements and letters of appointment have been entered into by the Company with the Directors:

 Nick Tulloch was appointed as Managing Director of the Company pursuant to a consultancy agreement dated 18 September 2023.
 The agreement is terminable on a three months' notice given by either party in writing or by summary notice in certain standard circumstances.
-The remuneration payable to Mr Tulloch is £102,000 per annum of which £12,000 is paid in cash pro rata across the year, and the balance is satisfied by the issue of equity in four quarterly payments of £22,500 using a mechanism based on the prevailing share price.
+The remuneration payable to Mr Tulloch during the year under review was £102,000 per annum of which £12,000 was paid in cash pro rata across the year, and the balance is satisfied by the issue of equity in four quarterly payments of £22,500 using a mechanism based on the prevailing share price or the most recent fundraising price.
 Mr Tulloch subsequently assumed the role of chairman on 13 February 2024.
+Mr Tulloch's cash remuneration was increased to £36,000 per annum on 1 October 2024 and to £60,000 per annum on 1 January 2025 reflecting his additional time commitments to the Company.
+There is no change to the quarterly payments in equity.